osg-htc/docs/docs/data/stashcache/vo-registration.md

 In addition, public data, if any, should be stored in a subdirectory named `PUBLIC`, and protected data, if any, should be stored in a subdirectory named `PROTECTED`.

-Putting this together, if your VO is named Astro, you should have:
+Putting this together, if your VO is named `Astro`, you should have:

 - `/astro/PUBLIC` for public data
 - `/astro/PROTECTED` for protected data